 Another key to this recipe is black salt.

-The most disappointing thing about black salt is that it isn’t black.
-It’s pink.
-No, this isn’t the same as Himalayan salt.
+The most unusual thing about black salt is that it isn't black.
+It's pink.
+No, this isn't the same as Himalayan salt.
 You can find this salt in Indian grocery stores or online here.
 Why bother?
 Just taste it, and you will discover it tastes just like eggs.
-I use it in dishes that I want to get that egg-y smell and flavour.
-OR if you don’t like the the taste of eggs (like me), you can just use regular salt.
+I use it in dishes such as my Vegan Toast Dipping Sauce, and my Vegan Fried Egg to get that egg-y smell and flavour.
+Or if you're not into that taste or don't have black salt on hand you can just use regular salt.

 Roughly chop the red pepper, onions, garlic, and mushrooms.
 I like to leave things a bit chunky so there is lots of body and texture.